HappyPathway/ai-library-framework/autodoc/dependencies.md

 Node.js virtual environment builder

-AgentRunResult(output='Nodeenv is a Python tool designed to create isolated Node.js virtual environments, ensuring each environment has its own installation directories and libraries, preventing conflicts.
-Key features include the creation of self-contained Node.js setups and the ability to integrate these environments with Python virtual environments created by `virtualenv`.
-This makes it particularly useful for developers managing multiple Node.js projects or projects combining both Python and Node.js technologies.')
+AgentRunResult(output="Nodeenv is a Python tool that creates isolated Node.js virtual environments, ensuring each environment has its own installation directories and doesn't share libraries with others.
+Key features include this isolation and the ability to integrate with Python's `virtualenv`, making it useful for managing project-specific Node.js dependencies and versions, especially in development scenarios involving both Node.js and Python.")

 **Links:** [Website](https://pypi.org/project/nodeenv/)